1. Getting Your Licks In

 There’s a stunning array of farmers’ markets and CSAs (community supported agriculture shares), offering everything from grass-fed beef to heirloom tomatoes and mass quantities of zucchini as summer unfurls.

 Let your inner picker out this summer.
 You’ll find a trove of vintage items from homes in the Valley.
 Our picks: Stormville’s Flea Market on select weekends until November; Woodstock’s summer Mower’s Weekends; and the Sunday High Falls Flea market.
-Whether you’re on the prowl for extra dining chairs or vintage costume jewelry, happy hunting.
+Whether you’re on the prowl for extra dining chairs, one-of-a-kind décor, or vintage costume jewelry, happy hunting.

 Mashomack Polo in Pine Plains hosts matches, but watching weekend practice sessions is a Hudson Valley hidden gem.
 You can tailgate while viewing the action and hearing the thundering hooves.